sibelius-notes/sibelius-notes.github.io/about.md

 &ldquo;Your CO 466 notes are a lifesaver.&rdquo;<br> &mdash;  <cite>Victor</cite>

 &ldquo;Your notes is super detailed, containing every word in the lecture, especially for CS 350 and CS 482.&rdquo;<br> &mdash;  <cite>Wakeup</cite>

+&ldquo;I just wanted to thank you for the wealth of lecture notes you have posted on your site!
+They are a lifesaver for CS 146, the whole class is using them.&rdquo;<br> &mdash;  <cite>Nolan</cite>

 ## About
 This website contains Lecture Notes only, as well as my thoughts regarding the courses.
 To get started, either take a walk on the homepage or check the top nav bar.